j-West/Practicing-Iteration/README.md

 # Practicing Iteration

-## Eleventh exercise in front-end-milestones/2-the-static-web
+## 11th exercise in front-end-milestones/2-the-static-web

 ### Instructions for exercise: